1986 Black Sea incident

+On March 13, 1986, the American cruiser USS Yorktown and the destroyer USS Caron tried to exercise the right of innocent passage under international law through Soviet territorial waters in the Black Sea near the southern Crimean Peninsula.
+They were confronted by Soviet frigate Ladny and border guard vessels Dozorny and Izmail.

 Yorktown and Caron stayed in Soviet territorial waters for roughly two hours.
-The situation de-escalated when the U.S. ships left; diplomatic repercussions continued for several weeks.
+The situation de-escalated when the US ships left; diplomatic repercussions continued for several weeks.

 Background

 "The Rules of Navigation and Sojourn of Foreign Warships in the Territorial Waters and Internal Waters and Ports of the USSR", enacted by the Soviet Council of Ministers in 1983, acknowledged the right of innocent passage of foreign warships only in restricted areas of Soviet territorial waters in the Baltic, Sea of Okhotsk and the Sea of Japan.
 There were no sea lanes for innocent passage in the Black Sea.
-The United States, starting from 1979, conducted a freedom of navigation program as the U.S. government believed that many countries were beginning to assert jurisdictional boundaries that far exceeded traditional claims.
+The United States, starting from 1979, conducted a freedom of navigation program as the US government believed that many countries were beginning to assert jurisdictional boundaries that far exceeded traditional claims.
 The program was implemented because diplomatic protests seemed ineffective.
-The U.S. actions in the Black Sea were challenged by the Soviet Union several times prior to the 1986 incident, particularly on December 9, 1968, August 1979 and on February 18, 1984.
+The US actions in the Black Sea were challenged by the Soviet Union several times prior to the 1986 incident, particularly on December 9, 1968, August 1979 and on February 18, 1984.

+At the time, the Soviet Union recognized the right of innocent passage for warships in its territorial waters solely in designated sea lanes.
+The United States believed that there was no legal basis for a coastal nation to limit warship transits to sea lanes only.
+Subsequently, the U.S. Department of State found that the Russian-language text of the United Nations Convention on the Law of the Sea, Article 22, paragraph 1 allowed the coastal state to regulate the right of innocent passage whenever necessary, while the English-language text did not.

 Incident

 On March 10, 1986, the Ticonderoga-class cruiser USS Yorktown, accompanied by the Spruance-class destroyer USS Caron, entered the Black Sea via the Turkish Straits.
 Their entrance was observed by a Krivak-class frigate, Ladny, which was ordered to continue observation.
-On March 13 with their main armament pointed in the direction of the Soviet coastline, Yorktown and Caron entered the Soviet territorial waters and sailed west along the southern Crimean Peninsula, approaching within 6 nmi of the coast.
+On March 13, Yorktown and Caron entered the Soviet territorial waters and sailed west along the southern Crimean Peninsula, approaching within 6 nmi of the coast.
 Having entered from the direction of Feodosia, the US warships sailed for two hours and 21 minutes.
 Both American warships also confronted the Soviet border guard vessels Dozorny and Izmail.
 The commander of Ladny, Captain Zhuravlev, reported the incident to his superiors.

-According to Izvestiya editor Vyacheslav Lukashin, at the time of the incident the Commander-in-Chief of the Soviet Navy Vladimir Chernavin knew that the order for the U.S. warships to proceed into Soviet waters was given by the U.S. Secretary of Defense Caspar Weinberger with the consent of President Ronald Reagan.
+The Russian state-run Izvestiya editor Vyacheslav Lukashin claimed that "at the time of the incident the Commander-in-Chief of the Soviet Navy Vladimir Chernavin knew that the order for the U.S. warships to proceed into Soviet waters was given by the U.S. Secretary of Defense Caspar Weinberger with the consent of President Ronald Reagan."